|Nutrition Facts (per serving)|

 Almond truffles have a double dose of almond flavor.
 The ganache is flavored with almond paste, and the finished truffles are rolled in a coating of crushed, toasted almonds.
-You can use this recipe to make a homemade almond paste, or 7-ounce packages of almond paste are available in the baking aisle of many supermarkets.
+You can make a homemade almond paste, or 7-ounce packages of almond paste are available in the baking aisle of many supermarkets.
 You can also substitute storebought or homemade marzipan.

 - 2 cups/12 ounces semisweet chocolate (chopped)